olasson/CarND-Self-Driving-Car/Term2-P4-CarND-PID-Control-Project-master/wirteup.md

 One very important considerations of the D-term, is how it behaves with very noisy signals.
 If the amplitude of the noise is too large, the D-term can end up amplifying it and make the system unstable.
 Since this project runs on a simulator, the D-term is fairly well behaved.
 However,in the real world, implementing some kind of filtering or tracking mechanism before using this term would be wise.

+### Choice of parameters

+I chose manual tuning, which arguably is the least sophisticated method, but works well enough in my experience.
+PID's usually end up requiring some manual attention in the end anyways.

+My procedure for selecting the parameters was as follows:

+1. Set all gains to zero.
+2. Increase the P-gain until a disturbance causes a stedy oscillation.
+3. Increase the D-gain until the oscillations go away (critically damped!).
+4. I repeated steps 2-3 until the D-gain did not stop the oscillations
+5. Assign the last stable values to the P and D gains.
+6. Increase the I-gain until the car was aligned in the middle of the road.

+My final values can be seen in `main.cpp`.

+### Speed controller

+At first i had the throttle set to a constant value, but I decided to apply a PID to the throttle as well.

+I tried to use both the speed and angle parameters for this.
+The main idea is that the speed should decrease when the angle increases (sharp turns).
+I did this by sending a weighted sum of speed and angle into the throttle PID:

+* `input = fabs(speed - (10.0 * fabs(angle))))`

+I also had to scale down the final output of the throttle pid by a factor 0.3, otherwise the car would go too fast.

+This is not perfect, since a large enough angle can cause the magnitude of `input` to become very large as well, resulting in too high speed, but it works reasonably well.

+### Improvements

+The main areas of improvement are:

+* Further tuning of PID parameters
+* Better way to set the PID throttle input

 ## Simulation

+As far as I can tell, this criteria is met.